curist/grunt-bower/README.md

 file types without a `[file_type]_dest` will go to `dest` folder.

-if you want to have more specific `dest` options for certain pacakges:
+if you want to have more specific `dest` options for certain packages:

 ```javascript
 bower: {